 We help companies and brands to develop sales and marketing strategies that work.
-Whether you aim to build user base, enter new markets, or tweak current activities, our experts are ready to all your challenges.
+Whether you aim to build a user base, enter new markets, or tweak current activities, our experts are ready for all of your challenges.

 1. Situation analysis

-Gathering background inputs, learning about company business model, structure, culture, goals, strategies and current challenges.
+Gathering background input and determining the company’s business model, structure, culture, goals, strategies, and current challenges.

 2. External factors analysis

-Exploring all factors that may have impact on a company – competitive environment, behaviour of different target audiences, season specifics, etc.
+Exploring all the factors that impacting a company: competitive environment, different target audiences’ behaviour, seasonal specifics, etc.

-Whether you target one specific niche or a broad range of audiences, it is important to build a user persona.
-What goes on in their head that makes them choose you.
+Whether you target one specific niche or a broad range of audiences, it is important to formulate a user persona.
+What goes on in their head is what makes them choose you.

-In order to build up a strategic priority list, it is necessary to define what are the “low hanging fruits” you can pick as fast as possible.
-The best way to do it is concentrating on instruments you are already good at.
+In order to form a strategic priority list, it is necessary to define the “low-hanging fruits” you can pick as fast as possible.
+The best way to do it is by concentrating on the instruments you’re already good at using.

 5. In-depth competitors research

-Most of the answers can be brought up by digging deep into what your competitors are doing, what are their strengths and weaknesses.
-This usually leads to finding strong points of growth.
+Most of the answers can be brought up by digging deep into what your competitors do, and their strengths and weaknesses.
+This usually leads to finding strong growth points.

-On the outcome, you’ll have a strategy document that contains goals, priorities, channels, KPI’s and expectations, and a roadmap with all possible milestones.
+As an outcome, you’ll have a strategy document that contains goals, priorities, channels, KPIs and expectations, and a roadmap with all the possible milestones.

 Types of strategies we offer